Ravindu987/Youtube-Downloader/README.md

 Once the video is downloaded, it is notified to the user via a success message.
 Upon this the application doesn't close and instead it clears out the fields.
 The user can use the application again without restarting.

+You can find the single executable file for the application inside the dist folder.